Tuscan Tortellini Pasta Salad

 Bring Tuscany to your pasta salad

-I created this Italian-style tortellini pasta salad to bring along on simple outdoor picnics.
+I created this Italian-style tortellini pasta salad to bring along on outdoor picnics.
 My thinking was that the hearty cheese tortellini would make the salad feel a little more satisfying than the typical pasta sides — and that idea turned out to be spot on.

 When you’re planning a picnic table with a few different options, this salad fits right in with sides like classic potato salad, homemade caramel applesauce, and traditional cabbage coleslaw.